appdotnet/api-spec/content/reference/resources/message/lifecycle.md

 Delete a message.
 The current user must be the same user who created the Message.
 It returns the deleted Message on success.

-*Note: you can always delete a message you created even if you are no longer able to view the rest of the Channel anymore.*
+*You can always delete a message you created even if you are no longer able to view the rest of the Channel anymore.*

 *Remember, access tokens can not be passed in a HTTP body for `DELETE` requests.
 Please refer to the [authentication documentation](/reference/authentication/#making-authenticated-api-requests).*